dkarthe/webjeda-blog/_posts/2016-01-25-adsense-on-jekyll-and-adsense-on-subdomain.md

 <div id="toc" class="clear"></div>

 ## Adsense on subdomain
-The first problem I faced was applying for adsense using subdomain.
+The first problem I faced was applying for Adsense using a subdomain.
 My subdomain ```blog.webjeda.com``` cannot be used for applying to Adsense.
 Google has this policy for a reason.
-May be you have good content on your subdomain but what if you have bad content in your domain which is non compliant with Adsense policies.
+May be you have good content on your subdomain but what if you have bad content in your domain which is non-compliant with Adsense policies.
 Say some adult content or content related to drugs?

-So one thing was sure by the answers on Google Product Forum that **I cannot apply for adsense with a subdomain**.
+So one thing was sure by the answers on Google Product Forum that **I cannot apply for Adsense with a subdomain**.
 But I can always apply with the domain name even if it doesn't have much content.
 For instance my domain [webjeda.com](http://webjeda.com){:target="_blank"} doesn't have many pages.
 It is actually a single page website meant for my business.

 So I applied with my domain ```webjeda.com``` and placed ads on my subdomain(only after placing ads, Google will check your website for compliance).
 It did not get an approval for days.
 I thought it doesn't work.
 Then I read somewhere that I have to put at least one ad in the main domain to get approved.